Southern Indiana Wheelmen

 1. A Regular Meeting shall be held bimonthly.

-5. Special Meetings shall be held on call of the President.
+4. Special Meetings shall be held on call of the President or the Board of Directors.

 ARTICLE VI - AMENDMENTS

-This Constitution may be amended by a two-thirds vote of the members present and voting at the Annual Meeting, provided that written notice of the proposed amendment is provided to each member prior to the meeting.
+This Constitution may be amended by a two-thirds vote of the Members present and voting at the Annual Meeting provided that notice of the proposed amendment is available 30 days prior to the meeting.

 SIW By-Laws